NeuroML/Documentation/source/Userdocs/Schemas/Cells.md

 <i>Specifies a time varying conductance density, which is distributed on a region of the cell, and whose current is calculated from the Goldman-Hodgkin-Katz equation.
 Hard coded for Ca only!.
-The conductance density of the channel is not uniform, but is set using the _variableParameter_.
+The conductance density of the channel is not uniform, but is set using the  {ref}`schema:variableparameter`.
 Note, there is no dynamical description of this in LEMS yet, as this type only makes sense for multicompartmental cells.
-A ComponentType for this needs to be present to enable export of NeuroML 2 multicompartmental cells via LEMS/jNeuroML to NEURON.</i>
+A ComponentType for this needs to be present to enable export of NeuroML 2 multicompartmental cells via LEMS/jNeuroML to NEURON .</i>